 Photo by Amit Rane from RealityImages

-India’s oldest national park reveals its secrets to patient observers.
-The Taj Corbett Resort‘s riverside location offers encounters with wild elephants from private balconies.
-Book veteran naturalist Ramesh for game drives – his decades of experience ensure the best sightings of the park’s elusive tigers.
+India’s oldest national park and first Project Tiger reserve reveals its secrets to patient observers.
+The Taj Corbett Resort‘s riverside location offers encounters with wild elephants from private balconies overlooking the Kosi River, plus luxury amenities.
+Book a veteran naturalist for game drives to ensure the best sightings of the park’s elusive tigers, along with elephants, leopards, and 600+ bird species.

-The Bijrani zone provides the most photogenic landscapes, while the Dhikala zone’s grasslands recall Africa’s savannas.
+The Bijrani zone (most popular) provides the most photogenic landscapes with sal forests and grasslands, while the Dhikala zone‘s vast grasslands recall Africa’s savannas—though overnight stays inside the park are required for Dhikala access.
 Between safaris, the resort’s infinity pool overlooks the Kosi River, where kingfishers dive for dinner.
+Visit in February for optimal wildlife viewing as animals gather near water sources.

 Getting There: